 When a doctor prescribes a medication or uses or installs a medical device, we expect that it will help us feel better.
 Pharmaceutical and device manufacturers have a responsibility to make sure their products are safe.
-But the attorneys at Tracey & Fox know that some manufacturers push their products onto the market before the effects are fully understood.
+Our product liability attorneys know that some manufacturers push their products onto the market before the effects are fully understood.
 This puts tens of thousands of patients at risk and leaves people injured and in pain.

 There's no excuse for such serious injuries.
 If you have suffered painful or life-threatening side effects from a pharmaceutical drug or medical device, we can help.
 We have a wide range of experience with these cases.
 We know what legal strategies can help you recover maximum compensation for your injuries.